 - Mid sized heels and wedges.

 - Tops that have sleeves down to your elbows, and tailored jackets.

 - Beautifully fitted jeans that pull your lower tummy in and give the illusion of making your legs look longer.

 - Elasticated trousers with skinny legs over which you can wear a gorgeous tunic top.

 - Floaty calf length dresses with bolero cardigans or jackets.

 “I fully believe that age is just a number.
 Your style is about confidence, attitude and personality.
 Wear clothes that make you feel fabulous and that show the real you.
 Do not feel that you have to dress a certain way because you are a certain age,” Nikki Parkinson from Styling You told me.
 Check out her book “Unlock Your Style“

 Personally, I like the idea of wearing what makes you feel good.

-But here are some things which I know definitely Do Not make me feel confident now that I’m over 50, and do not make the grade to be included in style tips for dressing well.
+However, there are some things which I know definitely Do Not make me feel confident now that I’m over 50, and do not make the grade to be included in style tips for dressing well.

 - Figure hugging dresses that cling to my lumps and bumps.